-- Brainstorm to think through what ingredients you have and what meals you want.
+- Brainstorm.
+Think through what ingredients you have and what meals you want to eat (or make).

-- Fill in your template with your menu for the week.
+- Fill in your template with your menu for the week, along with any other commitments you need to keep track of.

 - Plan out your weekly cooking schedule.
 Is there anything you need to make ahead to make it happen?
 Write it down in the meal prep section of the PDF.

 - Go grocery shopping and follow the plan!

-After you print out your meal planning template, we need to brainstorm.
+After you print out your meal planning template, we need to start by brainstorming.
 Ask yourself these questions and use the box provided on the template to come up with a plan.

 - How many meals do I want to make this week?